COVID-19 related processing:

 • How long we maintain it for and your rights to be able to access it

-For the purpose of the General Data Protection Regulation (GDPR) the data controller is Kingston
+For the purpose of the UK General Data Protection Regulation (UK GDPR) the data controller is Kingston

-Theatre Trust trading as Rose Theatre Kingston, which is a charity funded by a number of local
+Theatre Trust trading as Rose Theatre, which is a charity funded by a number of local

 organisations, trusts and foundations, individual donors and supporters.
 Our registered charity